dromara/fast-request/docs/en/guide/buy.md

 icon: buy
 ---
 **Tow ways to buy**
-* Account pattern: Management via [JetBrains Account](https://account.jetbrains.com/licenses)(Recommend)
+* Account mode: Management via [JetBrains Account](https://account.jetbrains.com/licenses)(Recommend)
-* Email pattern: Receive the license directly by email
+* Email mode: Receive the license directly by email
+* License server mode: Not support

 **Registering a jetbrains account to purchase can facilitate the follow-up to find the license, and it is not easy to lose**